 How to share your Wi-Fi password using Nearby Share

 The phone will scan for other devices near it.
 You can set it to scan for everyone or only people in your contact list.
 You will see a connection request if the primary phone finds your device.
 Tap Accept to connect to the Wi-Fi network.
-Remember that while sharing your password using this method is only available on Android 12, you can accept the connection request on older devices that support Nearby share, so running Android 10 or newer.
+Remember that while sharing your password using this method is only available on Android 12 or 13, you can accept the connection request on older devices that support Nearby share, so running Android 10 or newer.

 You might have to activate Nearby share before using this feature.
-When you try to set up a password sharing with Nearby share, the settings should pop up.
+When you try to set up password sharing with Nearby share, the settings should pop up.
 If it doesn’t, go to Settings > Google > Devices and sharing > Nearby share.

 iPhones don’t have a built-in way to share Wi-Fi passwords with an Android phone.
 You will need to download a QR code generator app from the iOS app store, like Visual Codes, and use it to create a code that your Android phone can read.